Jason Heyward Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.57 team ERA ranks 21st across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.60).

-- Diamondbacks pitchers combine to give up 162 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Diamondbacks rank 21st in baseball in home runs surrendered (166 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.